Ponte348/AdventOfCode/README.md

   Started in 2023, will get back to it when I have time.

 - **2022**
-  Got to day 8, maybe in 2023 I can get to day 10.
+  Got to day 8, will get further in the future.

 - **2023**
   In progress.